I7-Examples/Bronze/docs/source.txt

 Then she fades from view."

-Instead of attacking the silver bell when candle is in Storage:
+Instead of attacking the silver bell when candle is in Storage-Box:
 	if the location is not the Translation Room, continue the action;
 	say "[The silver bell] rings once in triumph, and the room springs to brilliant light.